Violetrain101/Violetrain101/README.md

-*Fave shows/anime/movies: One Piece, The Boys, X-MEN 97', Lisa Frankenstein, Peacemaker, Labyrinth ,Fist of the North Star*
+*Fave shows/anime/movies: One Piece, The Boys, X-MEN 97', Lisa Frankenstein, Peacemaker, Labyrinth ,Fist of the North Star,She's the man*